ironhack-project-2-pair/project2-fullstack-webapp/README.md

 *  [x] Rss http://rss.slashdot.org/Slashdot/slashdot
 *  [x] Reading list
 *  [ ] Display of posts of feeds Ordered by date (Display: title & date)
+    * bonus: event listener to post setting on checkbox click
 *  [ ] Being able to order feeds
 *  [ ] Preview of posts
 *  [ ] Extract feeds from a web page